bradleyreaney/cypress-typescript-ui-test/README.md

-# cypress-typescript-ui-test
-Example of Cypress UI tests using TypeScript
+# Example of Cypress UI tests using TypeScript